Anuj Singh Oracle DBA

 2. Run the OPatch utility specifying the rollback argument as follows.

-On Oracle Database server, after deinstalling the patch, perform the following actions.
-This is not required on Oracle Database client.
+After deinstalling the patch, perform the following actions.

-1. For each separate database running on the same shared Oracle home being patched, run the datapatch utility as described in Table 3.
+1. For each separate Oracle running on the Oracle home being patched, run the datapatch utility as described in Table 1-4.
 If this is Oracle RAC, run datapatch on only one instance.

-Table 3 Steps to Run the datapatch Utility for Non-CDB or Non-PDB Database Versus Multitenant (CDB or PDB) Database
+Table 1-4 Steps to Run the datapatch Utility for Non-CDB or Non-PDB Database Versus Multitenant (CDB/PDB) Oracle Database

 StepsNon-CDB or Non-PDB DatabaseStepsMultitenant (CDB/PDB) Oracle Database